openframeworks/ofSite/_documentation/graphics/ofTrueTypeFont.markdown

 _description: _

 Returns the encoding used by the font object.
 This is set by ofTrueTypeFont::setEncoding() to either OF_ENCODING_UTF8 or OF_ENCODING_ISO_8859_15.
-OF_ENCODING_ISO_8859_15 is an 8-bit single-byte coded graphic character sets, like ASCII while
+OF_ENCODING_ISO_8859_15 is for an 8-bit single-byte coded graphic character sets, like ASCII while
  OF_ENCODING_UTF8 is a variable-width encoding that can represent every character in the Unicode character set.